salsa-community/kbase/README.md

 ## Continuous Integration (optional)

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

+## Generation

+In order to just modify the `.entity/` json files and not generate the entities:

+`jhipster import-jdl ./entities.jh --json-only --blueprints vuejs`